molabs/ApartmentAppBackend/README.md

 Dependencies
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+In addition to the Symfony Standard Edition, the following dependencies were used:

   * FOS\RestBundle